PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 By: Dave Samuel

-Last spring on Lake Travis, I watched my fishing buddy miss a massive school of crappie that was sitting right under his kayak.
-His problem?
-His only fish finder was mounted at the stern while he was casting from the bow.
-That 12-foot gap between his transducer and fishing position meant he was essentially fishing blind.
-After helping him mount a transducer to his trolling motor that afternoon, he landed his limit within an hour.
+Last spring on Lake Travis, I watched my fishing buddy miss a massive school of crappie sitting right under his kayak.
+His transom-mounted fish finder showed fish 15 feet behind him while he cast from the bow.
+After helping him mount a transducer to his trolling motor that afternoon, he landed his limit within the hour.
+That gap between where you fish and where your sonar looks is the difference between guessing and knowing.

 Why Mount a Transducer on Your Trolling Motor?

-Before we dive into the installation, let's talk about why bow-mounting your transducer is such a game-changer.
-When I first started kayak fishing, I relied solely on my transom-mounted unit.
-Big mistake.
-Here's what changes when you mount up front:
+Before diving into installation, let us talk about why bow-mounting your transducer changes everything.
+When I started kayak fishing, I relied solely on a transom-mounted unit.
+That mistake cost me fish.
+Here is what changes when you mount up front:

-Accurate Fish Location: Your sonar shows what's directly below your fishing position, not 15 feet behind you.
-This precision matters when you're vertical jigging or working structure.
+Accurate Fish Location: Your sonar shows what is directly below your fishing position, not 15 feet behind you.
+This precision matters when vertical jigging or working structure.
+With proper fish finder placement, you see exactly where your lure sits.

-Real-Time Feedback: See how fish react to your lure presentation instantly.
-I've watched bass follow my jig up from 20 feet, something impossible with a transom mount.
+Real-Time Feedback: Watch how fish react to your presentation instantly.
+I have watched bass follow my jig up from 20 feet, something impossible with a transom mount.
+Dual Spectrum CHIRP technology makes this feedback even clearer.

-Better Boat Control: With your fish finder for kayak right at the bow, you can hold position over structure while monitoring depth changes and fish movement.
+Better Boat Control: With your display right at the bow, you can hold position over structure while monitoring depth changes.
+Spot Lock equipped motors paired with bow-mounted sonar create an unbeatable fishing platform.

 Reduced Spooking: In shallow water, your transducer passes over fish after you do, not before.
-This sequence reduces the chance of spooking wary fish.
+This sequence reduces the chance of spooking wary fish before your lure reaches them.

 Types of Transducers for Trolling Motors

 Not all transducers work well on trolling motors.
-Through trial and error (and one expensive mistake with a massive side-imaging unit), I've learned what works best:
+Through trial and error and one expensive mistake with an oversized side-imaging unit, I have learned what performs best:

 Puck Transducers

-These compact, circular units are the most popular choice for trolling motors.
-They're lightweight, easy to mount, and provide excellent 2D sonar and down imaging.
-The Humminbird XNT 9 20 T and Lowrance HDI Skimmer are my go-to recommendations.
+These compact, circular units remain the most popular choice for trolling motors.
+They are lightweight, easy to mount, and provide excellent 2D sonar, Down Imaging, and MEGA Down Imaging.
+The Humminbird XNT 9 20 T and Lowrance HDI Skimmer work perfectly for most anglers.

 Trolling Motor Transducers

-Purpose-built units like the Minn Kota US2 transducer integrate seamlessly with trolling motors.
-They're designed to handle the vibration and movement without losing signal quality.
+Purpose-built units like the Minn Kota Universal Sonar 2 transducer integrate seamlessly with compatible motors.
+They handle vibration and movement without losing signal quality.
+The MKR-15 transducer mounting kit provides hardware specifically designed for Minn Kota motors.

 Side Imaging Transducers

-While possible to mount, these larger units can be tricky.
+While possible to mount, larger MEGA Side Imaging units create challenges.
 The constant turning of your trolling motor makes side imaging less effective than on a transom mount.
-If you really want side imaging up front, prepare for compromised image quality during turns.
+If you want side imaging up front, expect compromised image quality during turns and trolling speeds.

 Built-In Transducers

-Modern trolling motors like the Minn Kota Ultrex and Garmin Force come with integrated transducers.
-If you're in the market for a new motor, these solve the mounting challenge entirely.
+Modern trolling motors like the Minn Kota Ultrex Quest and Garmin Force come with integrated transducers.
+If you are shopping for a new motor, these eliminate mounting challenges entirely while providing clean installations without external cables.

 What You'll Need for Installation